Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Method

 \subsection{Problem Formulation}

-We study \textbf{the response generation stage of RAG-based LLMs} for multi-hop QA tasks, where each instance consists of a question $q$ and a retrieved candidate document set $D=\{d_1,\ldots,d_K\}$ that \emph{mixes supporting evidence with distractors}.
-Answering $q$ typically requires reasoning over multiple supporting documents indexed by $\mathcal{S}^*\subseteq\{1,\ldots,K\}$, while distractors introduce spurious shortcuts.
-Our goal is to train models that generate not only correct answers $a$ but also auditable reasoning traces --- structured outputs in XML-style format (\texttt{<plan>}, \texttt{<gold\_docs>}, \texttt{<reason>}, \texttt{<answer>}) that expose the derivation process.
-Formally, given $(q,D)$ and a gold answer $a^*$, the model outputs a trace $y$ containing components $\pi$ (plan), $\mathcal{E}$ (citation set), $\rho$ (reasoning), and $a$ (answer), satisfying: (i) format parsability $\mathcal{F}(y)=1$, (ii) answer correctness $a=a^*$, and (iii) trace faithfulness $\mathcal{C}(\pi,\mathcal{E},\rho,a)=1$, where $\mathcal{C}$ enforces internal consistency and evidence grounding.
+We study \textbf{the response generation stage of RAG-based LLMs} for multi-hop QA.
+Each instance contains a question $q$ and retrieved document set $D=\{d_1,\ldots,d_K\}$ that \emph{mixes evidence with distractors}.
+Answering $q$ requires reasoning over supporting documents indexed by $\mathcal{S}^*\subseteq\{1,\ldots,K\}$, while distractors introduce spurious shortcuts.
+Our goal is to train models that generate both correct answers $a$ and auditable reasoning traces: XML-structured outputs (\texttt{<plan>}, \texttt{<gold\_docs>}, \texttt{<reason>}, \texttt{<answer>}) that expose derivation.
+Formally, given $(q,D)$ and a gold answer $a^*$, the model outputs a trace $y$ with components $\pi$ (plan), $\mathcal{E}$ (citation set), $\rho$ (reasoning), and $a$ (answer), satisfying: (i) format parsability $\mathcal{F}(y)=1$, (ii) answer correctness $a=a^*$, and (iii) trace faithfulness $\mathcal{C}(\pi,\mathcal{E},\rho,a)=1$, where $\mathcal{C}$ enforces internal consistency and evidence grounding.